gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 As also discussed in Section 6 of {{I-D.ietf-core-oscore-groupcomm}}, it is recommended that the Group Manager is configured to store the public keys of the group members and to provide them upon request.
 If so, three cases can occur when a new node joins a group.

 * The Group Manager already acquired the public key of the joining node during a previous join process.
-In this case, the joining node is not required to provide again its own public key to the Group Manager.
+In this case, the joining node may not provide again its own public key to the Group Manager, in order to limit the size of the join request.

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication channel.
 In this case, the Group Manager stores the proof-of-possession key conveyed in the Access Token as the public key of the joining node.